themattbirch/Portfolio/src/content/posts/how-developers-be-focused-productive-work-job.md

 ### Implement Digital Boundaries

-- Set specific times for checking emails and messages
+- Set specific times for checking emails and messages.

-- Startups use them to look more attractive to investors
+- Startups use them to look more attractive to investors.

-- Use "Do Not Disturb" mode during coding sessions
+- Use "Do Not Disturb" mode during coding sessions.

-- Remove non-essential notifications from your devices
+- Remove non-essential notifications from your devices.

-- Consider a "dopamine fast" on weekends
+- Consider a "dopamine fast" on weekends.

-### Create an Analog-First Environment
+### Live Like Your Grandparents: Create an Analog-First Environment

-- Use physical notebooks for planning
+- Use physical notebooks for planning.

-- Whiteboard your architectural designs
+- Whiteboard your architectural designs.

-- Step away from screens during breaks
+- Step away from screens during breaks.

-- Incorporate nature walks into your daily routine
+- Incorporate nature walks into your daily routine.

 ![tips for how to focus while working](/assets/images/how-focus-working.jpg)